 This lovely, lush curry is perfect for a hearty family meal.
-It would not normally be made with lamb shanks in India, as lamb is not commonly eaten - goat is more popular and is known (erroneously) as mutton!
-However, I love using lamb shanks - the resulting curry has a hearty and wholesome quality.
-While I will eat lamb shanks any time of year, I especially love them in winter!
+It would not normally be made with lamb shanks in India, as lamb is not commonly eaten—goat is more popular and is known (erroneously) as mutton!
+However, we love using lamb shanks—the resulting curry has a hearty and wholesome quality.
+While we will eat lamb shanks any time of year, we especially love them in winter!
 The spinach in this dish adds a delicious, earthy texture to it and packs a powerful, nutritious punch!
-Lamb Shanks with Spinach/ Gosht Saagwala tastes great with hot Chapatis, Parathas, plain rice, Jeera Rice....
+Lamb shanks with spinach/gosht saagwala taste great with hot chapatis, parathas, plain rice, jeera rice.
 Add a green salad and you're set!

 - 2 tablespoons garlic paste

 - 2 green chilies, optional but tastes great and adds a lovely 'kick' to the dish! (ground to a coarse paste)

 - 4 cloves

 - 4 pods cardamom